Flying & Fighting in the A-3 Skywarrior

 6-2

-That size meant that she rapidly became a jack-of-all trades.
-Nuke and conventional bomber and minelayer, the last two of which they did during Vietnam; reconnaissance; trainer; VIP transport, tanker-jammer, tanker, EW aggressor; developmental testbed.
+That size meant that she rapidly became a jack-of-all-trades.
+Nuclear, conventional bomber, and minelayer, the last two of which they did during Vietnam; reconnaissance, trainer, VIP transport, tanker-jammer, tanker, EW aggressor, and developmental testbed.
 All these and more made the Whale a unique and valued platform.
-The range we offered meant that an Admiral, who wanted information, that morning, on what the various elements of the Soviet Mediterranean Fleet might be up to, could dispatch us over the course of a day to acquire what information we could from all of the three major SOVMEDFLT anchorages.
+The range we offered meant that an Admiral, who wanted information that morning on what the various elements of the Soviet Mediterranean Fleet might be up to, could dispatch us over the course of a day to acquire what information we could from all three major SOVMEDFLT anchorages.
 Something we called “Getting a hat-trick” on the day.
 (At that time, due to our slim fuel reserves brought about by our high empty gross weight versus maximum landing weight of only 50,000 pounds, we did only daytime carrier operations.
 That later changed.)

 DN-SC-87-10654